marcinzh/skutek/README.md

     State[Int] with Maybe
     Maybe with State[Int]
     ```
-    Therefore, they all represent the same *Effect stack*.
+    Therefore, they all represent the same *Effect Stack*.

 1. Multiple occurences of the same *Effect* in the *Effect Stack*, are equivalent to just one occurence.
 In Scala, the following types are equivalent:
     ```scala